 - Support and work with parents to promote ways of developing and maintaining good mental health

 As a school we are here to support you and your child's health and wellbeing.
-If you have any concerns about your child or another child, please contact Mrs Broome, Mrs Brown or your child's class teacher by email or via the school office.
+If you have any concerns about your child or another child, please contact Mrs Broome, Mrs Brown or your child's class teacher in person, via email or via calling the school office on 01782 694567.

 We have also put some links for activities on 'Kindness'.
 The children could create a kindness calendar of kind things they do each day or they could award somebody a kindness cup for a helpful or thoughtful actions!
 We hope you enjoy them!